daprieto1/MavenLab/README.md

 > * The three principal Maven lifecycles are `clean`, `default` and `site`.
 Describe each one.
 > * Using the terminal execute the command `mvn compile`.
 Take the output screenshot.
 What is this command using for?
 What are transitive dependencies?
 > * Using the terminal execute the command `mvn package`.
 Take the output screenshot.
 What is this command using for?
+> * Using the terminal execute the command `mvn install`.
+Take the output screenshot.
+What is this command using for?
+> * Generate a new maven project in other folder using the maven command line tools, this project should has as groupId "edu.eci" and as artifactId "another-maven-project".
+Take the output screenshot.